Sample Complexity for Markov Decision Processes and Stochastic Optimal Control with Static Risk Measures: Risk-averse Markov Decision Processes

 \section{Risk-averse Markov Decision Processes}

-In this section, we will proceed to discuss risk-averse MDP for both finite-horizon and infinite-horizon settings.
-For any MDP instance $\cM$, we use $\Pi(\cM)$ to indicate the set of randomized history-dependent policies, and $\Pi_{\mathrm{MR}}(\cM)$ for the set of randomized Markovian policies.
+In this section, we will proceed to discuss risk-averse MDP with finite-horizon setting.
+For any MDP instance $\cM$, we use $\Pi(\cM)$ to denote the set of randomized history-dependent policies, and $\Pi_{\mathrm{MR}}(\cM)$ for the set of randomized Markovian policies.